Cat Stretch

 • Repeat smooth cycles with breath control.

-• Move within comfortable range only.
+• Move only within a comfortable range.

 Tips & Tricks

-• Keep movement slow and intentional.
+• Keep the movement slow and intentional.

-• Coordinate breath with spinal motion.
+• Coordinate the breath with the spinal motion.

-• Do not force painful range.
+• Do not force a painful range just to look more flexible.

-• Spread fingers and press floor lightly.
+• Spread the fingers and press the floor lightly for support.

-• Use as warm-up or mobility break.
+• Use it as a warm-up or mobility break.

 • Stop if sharp pain appears.